AaronZ345/StyleSinger/README.md

 ## News
 - 2024.09: We released the full dataset of [GTSinger](https://github.com/GTSinger/GTSinger)!
-- 2024.05: We released the code of StyleSinger!
+- 2024.05: We released the code and checkpoints of StyleSinger!
 - 2023.12: StyleSinger is accepted by AAAI 2024!

 ## Key Features